 If this page provides instructions for downloading a newer version of Android Studio it is important to note that there may be some minor differences between this book and the software.
-A web search for Android Studio 4.2 should provide the option to download the older version in the event that these differences become a problem.
-Alternatively, visit the following web page to find Android Studio 4.2 in the archives:
+A web search for "Android Studio Chipmunk" should provide the option to download the older version if these differences become a problem.

+Alternatively, visit the following web page to find Android Studio Chipmunk 2021.2.1 in the archives: